Chinese Tutor App - Posit UXD Workshop Project

 Initial Hypothesis - Improve Memorization

 Learning Chinese is hard.
-The typical issues for a Westerner include the minimal crossover vocabulary with Western languages, and difficulty discerning tones.
+The typical issues for a Westerner are the minimal crossover vocabulary with Western languages and difficulty discerning tones.

-For Westerners accustomed to being able to understand a new language through reading, non-phonetic characters present unique challenges.
-Pronunciation is learned through a romanization system which is like learning another language in itself.
-Pinyin is the standard for Mandarin.
-Yale and Jyutping are 2 common ones for Cantonese.
-Very basic literacy requires knowing about 2000 characters.
-They can be compared to icons or emojis but bear in mind the following about characters:
+Additionally, for Westerners accustomed to being able to understand a new language through reading, non-phonetic characters present unique challenges.
+Pronunciation for Mandarin is learned through Pinyin a romanization system which is like learning another language in itself.

-2. Ideographic characters indicate and associate abstract concepts or ideas
+- Ideographic characters indicate and associate abstract concepts or ideas.

-3. Pictophonetic characters combine semantic and phonetic information
+- Pictophonetic characters combine semantic and phonetic information.

-I wanted to investigate how an app might shorten that learning process.
+I wanted to investigate how an app might shorten this daunting learning process.

 As I explored different Chinese learning materials I was exposed to a group of 214 characters known as the Kanxi Radicals 康熙部首 or Kāngxī bùshǒu.

 This system was introduced in a 17th century dictionary to organize other characters which derive from these 214 root or radical characters.
 Compared to other ways of organizing characters in lessons, this system gives an early exposure to many similar characters with the same number of strokes.
-Visually it makes sense and I felt that teaching them in this sequence could be a good starting point to learning how to read Chinese.
+Visually it makes sense and I felt that learning them in this sequence could be a good starting point.

 Caveats